 Some pumps, including one of the ones we tested, can be used in both single and double mode.

 Most pumps have to be connected to a power supply during use, but some also run on batteries, which is handy if you want to take the pump with you to express while you’re at work or away from your baby.

 A battery-powered pump also means you can move around while you’re expressing milk at home.

-Some electric pumps are heavier than others, so choose a lighter, portable model that’s practical for use on the go if you plan to use it out of the house, and make sure the container is suitable for storing and transporting milk safely.
+Some electric pumps are heavier than others, so choose a lighter, portable model that’s practical for use on the go if you plan to use it out of the house.

 Another thing to take into consideration is the noise factor.